Duncanville Marine Honored for Saving Drowning Child

-A Marine from Duncanville was honored Thursday with the Navy and Marine Corps medal for saving a young boy caught in a rip current on a North Carolina beach.
+A Marine from Duncanville, Texas was honored Thursday with the Navy and Marine Corps medal for saving a young boy caught in a rip current on a North Carolina beach.

 Sgt.
 Danny McDonald was at Surf Beach City on May 4, 2019 when at about 1 p.m. he heard a frantic cry for help coming from a child struggling to stay afloat in the water.